berksudan/Setup-and-Installation-Guides/ubuntu-initial-setup.md

 - Configure trash settings to automatically delete files after **30 days**.
 - Enable Fingerprint Log in (if possible)

+- If you don't want to enter the login keyring password again after a restart, go to login keyring settings and set its password as blank

 ## Applications Installation

 - **Spotify**: Install via Snap.
   ```bash
   sudo snap install spotify
   ```
     - Download all major playlists for offline listening.
 - **Pinta**: Install via Snap.
   ```bash
   sudo snap install pinta